Options to share this content

-No, some obsess over the tiny details of a film, spotting things that others would barely notice.
+Titanic is a prime example of how some movie fans don't merely watch a movie - they obsess over the tiny details of a film, spotting things others would barely notice.

 There's no shortage of similar fan theories about movies, put forward by people who claim to have worked out the real meaning behind a story or its characters (no matter how unlikely or bizarre it might seem).